microsoft/qio-samples/samples/self-avoiding-path/README.md

 - Coding of the optimization problem using the Azure Quantum Optimization Python SDK
 - Verifying results returned by the solver.

+The work presented in this folder is based on the following [paper](https://arxiv.org/abs/1811.00713).

 ## Prerequisites

 1. [Create an Azure Quantum Workspace](https://docs.microsoft.com/azure/quantum/how-to-create-quantum-workspaces-with-the-azure-portal)